chocolatey-community/chocolatey-packages/automatic/git.install/README.md

 - The package uses default install options minus desktop icons.
 - **If the package is out of date please check [Version History](#versionhistory) for the latest submitted version.
 If you have a question, please ask it in [Chocolatey Community Package Discussions](https://github.com/chocolatey-community/chocolatey-packages/discussions) or raise an issue on the [Chocolatey Community Packages Repository](https://github.com/chocolatey-community/chocolatey-packages/issues) if you have problems with the package.
 Disqus comments will generally not be responded to.**
+- Starting with version 2.49.0, installers for 32bit platforms are no longer available.
+If this is required, use an older version of the package.